Prepare for Success

 The Smiths also had their roof inspected and were told that it should be replaced.
 The Smiths made the decision to replace the deck and roof, and to have their home’s exterior painted before they put it on the market.
 The Smith’s home was attractive, well-maintained, and priced right for the market.
 It received multiple offers the first week it was listed for sale.
 However, the buyer’s inspection report indicated that the house was in serious need of drainage work to the tune of about $20,000.
 Fred Smith was distraught as he’d paid to have corrective drainage work done several years ago.

-The Smiths considered calling in other drainage experts to see if the work could be done for less.
+The Smiths considered calling in other drainage professionals to see if the work could be done for less.
 After studying the buyers’ inspection report, the contractor’s proposal, and the buyers’ offer to split the cost of the drainage work 50-50 with the sellers, the Smiths concluded they had a fair deal.

 Home inspection tips for home sellers